 Starting with the Fatinitza Marsch, it’s styled with groups of notes repeating the same key.
 For example, the 7th to 8th section.
 This arrangement creates a sense of solid power, which is very proper for a march.

 After the juicy intro played by the string sector and the wind sector, and before the rich theme by the entire orchestra, there’re two sections of a rather quiet background by the string sector only.
 This is such a great design!
 After the grand opening, those two sections are saying that “Don’t go!
 There’s something better later on.”
 While they also inspire your curiosity about what happening next.
-These sections are composed of neat instruments and simple key arrangement.
+These sections are composed of neat instruments and simple key arrangements.
 The strings are giving you hints.
 So here’s the first trick.
 But it’s a very junior one, even young Weasley could do.
 Things are getting better.

 And the second trick I would like to mention is how to push one to move forward.
 This example astonishingly exhibited how composers bewitch you.